-- DHS Sponsored Security Clearances: North Carolina (b) (7)(E)

-- (b) (7)(E)

-Albert Sensor: Yes. (b) (3)
+- Albert Sensor: Yes. (b) (3) (A)

-(b) (3) (B)
+(b) (3) (A)

-- County-level Information: 100% of locals are members of EI-ISAC.
+- Local El-ISAC Membership: 100% of locals are members of El-ISAC.

 - Polling Hours: 6:30am-7:30pm (ET)

-- Official Election Website: https://www.ncsbe.gov/index.html
+Official Election Website:

 - Voter Registration: North Carolina has a top-down voter registration system, meaning the state controls the input and management of the statewide voter registration database.
 From a risk perspective, this presents a single target which, if affected by an incident, could disrupt the voting process for a number of voters.
 Conversely, this model also offers some risk management advantages since states following the top-down model tend to have stronger cybersecurity postures than bottom-up states, based on availability of resources.
 The voter registration deadline is October 9, 2020 and same-day registration is available during early voting.
 Department of Motor Vehicles customers are permitted to register to vote online. - Vote Casting: North Carolina uses paper ballots and DREs with VVPAT.
 Ensuring there is an auditable record provides election officials with the ability to verify that the outcomes of the election are correct.
 Polling places are open at 6:30am (ET) and close at 7:30pm (ET). - Mail-in Ballots: The mail-in ballot request deadline is October 27, 2020.
 All voters are eligible to utilize mail-in voting without an excuse.
 Returned ballots must be received by 5:00pm (ET) on Election Day, regardless of when the ballot is postmarked.
 This timeframe may change pending the federal appeals court decisions (see the "Potential Challenges" section above for more information.
 North Carolina reduced its signature requirement for completed mail-in ballots from two to one for 2020 elections.
 The state legislature also passed a bill to increase funding for mail-in voting. - Early Voting: In addition to mail-in voting, North Carolina offers in-person early voting from October 14, 2020 through October 30, 2020.
 In-person early voting occurs Monday through Friday during regular business hours at county boards of elections.
 Per the SBOE July 17 emergency order, all county boards of elections must open each early voting site for at least 10 hours on the weekends of October 17, 2020 through October 18, 2020 and October 24, 2020 through October 25, 2020.
 Each county board also must open one early voting site per 20,000 registered voters.
 County boards may apply for a waiver if their proposed plan sufficiently serves the voting population, maintains social distancing, and reduces the likelihood of long lines.